ray-project/ray/doc/source/cluster/kubernetes/examples/gpu-training-example.md

 # Test cluster (optional)
 ray job submit --address http://localhost:8265 -- python -c "import ray; ray.init(); print(ray.cluster_resources())"
 ```

-To execute the above steps, please make sure you are connected to your Kubernetes cluster.
-(For GCP, you can do so by running the relevant `gcloud containers` command.)
-The first command will deploy KubeRay (ray-operator) to your Kubernetes cluster.
-The second command will create a ray cluster with the help of KubeRay.

-The third command is used to map port 8265 of the `ray-head` pod to **127.0.0.1:8265**.
-You can check
-**127.0.0.1:8265** to see the dashboard.
-The last command is used to test your Ray cluster by submitting a simple job.
-It is optional.

 ## Step 3: Run the PyTorch image training benchmark.
 ```shell